aws/pg_tle/docs/04_hooks.md

 Available in `pg_tle` versions 1.3.0 and higher.
 If set, controls which database to query for the registered `passcheck` function.
 All `passcheck` functions should be created and registered in this database. **Warning: if `pgtle.passcheck_db_name` is set, `passcheck` functions are executed as superuser!** Please define functions carefully and be aware of potential security risks.

-If empty, the currently-connected database is queried for the registered `passcheck` function. `passcheck` functions should be created and registered in each database that they should take effect in.
+If empty, the currently-connected database is queried for the registered `passcheck` function.
+Only `passcheck` functions that are registered in the current database will take effect.

 Context: SIGHUP